-- our expectation of continued growth in the demand for our coal by the domestic electric generation industry; - our belief that legislation and regulations relating to the Clean Air Act and other proposed environmental initiatives and the relatively higher costs of competing fuels will increase demand for our compliance and low sulfur coal; - · our expectations regarding incentives to generators of electricity to minimize their fuel costs as a result of electric utility deregulation; - our expectation that we will continue to have adequate liquidity from cash flow from operations; - a variety of market, operational, geologic, permitting, labor and weather related factors; - · our expectations regarding any synergies to be derived from the Triton acquisition; and - the other risks and uncertainties which are described below under "Contingencies" and "Certain Trends and Uncertainties," including, but not limited to, the following: - o Due to the significant amount of our debt, a downturn in economic or industry conditions could materially affect our ability to meet our future financial and liquidity obligations. - o A reduction in consumption by the domestic electric generation industry may cause our profitability to decline. - o Extensive environmental laws and regulations could cause the volume of our sales to decline. - o The coal industry is highly regulated, which restricts our ability to conduct mining operations and may cause our profitability to decline. - o We may not be able to obtain or renew our surety bonds on acceptable terms. - Unanticipated mining conditions may cause profitability to fluctuate. - o Intense competition and excess industry capacity in the coal producing regions has adversely affected our revenues and may continue to do so in the future. - o Deregulation of the electric utility industry may cause customers to be more price-sensitive, resulting in a potential decline in our profitability. - o Our profitability may be adversely affected by the status of our long-term coal supply contracts. - o Decreases in purchases of coal by our largest customers could adversely affect our revenues. - o An unavailability of coal reserves would cause our profitability to decline. - o Disruption in, or increased costs of, transportation services could adversely affect our profitability. - o Numerous uncertainties exist in estimating our economically recoverable coal reserves, and inaccuracies in our estimates could result in lower revenues, higher costs or decreased profitability.
+- our expectation of continued growth in the demand for our coal by the domestic electric generation industry; - our belief that legislation and regulations relating to the Clean Air Act and other proposed environmental initiatives and the relatively higher costs of competing fuels will increase demand for our compliance and low sulfur coal; - our expectations regarding incentives to generators of electricity to minimize their fuel costs as a result of electric utility deregulation; - our expectation that we will continue to have adequate liquidity from cash flow from operations; - a variety of market, operational, geologic, permitting, labor, transportation and weather related factors; - our expectations regarding any synergies to be derived from the Triton acquisition; and - the other risks and uncertainties which are described below under "Contingencies" and "Certain Trends and Uncertainties," including, but not limited to, the following: - o Due to the significant amount of our debt, a downturn in economic or industry conditions could materially affect our ability to meet our future financial and liquidity obligations. - o A reduction in consumption by the domestic electric generation industry may cause our profitability to decline. - o Extensive environmental laws and regulations could cause the volume of our sales to decline. - o The coal industry is highly regulated, which restricts our ability to conduct mining operations and may cause our profitability to decline. - o We may not be able to obtain or renew our surety bonds on acceptable terms. - o Unanticipated mining conditions may cause profitability to fluctuate. - o Intense competition and excess industry capacity in the coal producing regions has adversely affected our revenues and may continue to do so in the future. - o Deregulation of the electric utility industry may cause customers to be more price-sensitive, resulting in a potential decline in our profitability. - o Our profitability may be adversely affected by the status of our long-term coal supply contracts. - o Decreases in purchases of coal by our largest customers could adversely affect our revenues.

-- o All acquisitions involve a number of inherent risks, any of which could cause us not to realize the benefits anticipated to result. - o Changes in our credit ratings could adversely affect our costs and expenses. - o Some of our agreements impose significant potential indemnification obligations on us. - o Our expenditures for postretirement medical and pension benefits have increased since 2002 and could further increase in the future. - Any inability to comply with restrictions imposed by our credit facilities and other debt arrangements could result in a default under these agreements. - o Our estimated financial results may prove to be inaccurate.
+- o An unavailability of coal reserves would cause our profitability to decline. - o Disruption in, or increased costs of, transportation services could adversely affect our profitability. - o Numerous uncertainties exist in estimating our economically recoverable coal reserves, and inaccuracies in our estimates could result in lower revenues, higher costs or decreased profitability. - o Title defects or loss of leasehold interests in our properties could result in unanticipated costs or an inability to mine these properties. - o All acquisitions involve a number of inherent risks, any of which could cause us not to realize the benefits anticipated to result. - o Changes in our credit ratings could adversely affect our costs and expenses. - o Some of our agreements impose significant potential indemnification obligations on us. - o Our expenditures for postretirement medical and pension benefits have increased in recent periods and could further increase in the future. - o Pending litigation involving third parties may impact our cash balance pension plan and the retirement account formula used in its administration. - o Any inability to comply with restrictions imposed by our credit facilities and other debt arrangements could result in a default under these agreements. - o Our estimated financial results may prove to be inaccurate.